 ‘Minogue (2.2 million followers on Instagram and Twitter) has sold one million bottles of wine in the past year, many of them to people who have never drunk wine before.’

 Similarly, after the success of Château Miraval, Brad Pitt, along with co-owners of the estate, the Perrin family of Château de Beaucastel, joined forces with the Péters family to produce a rosé Champagne.

 The team behind Fleur de Miraval rosé Champagne, emphasised Pitt’s active role in the project and described it as ‘not some new celebrity wine, but an authentic project’.

-Sting, ex-frontman of The Police, is also a winemaker, producing wine from the Tuscan estate Il Palagio.
+Sting, ex-frontman of The Police, is also a winemaker, producing wine from the Tuscan estate Il.
 Here he discusses the wines that have played a major part in his life.

 Introducing new wine lovers?

-‘Through [Minogue’s] Collection series, those new drinkers may come to appreciate the wines of Howard Park in Western Australia, de Bortoli in the Yarra Valley and Château Sainte Roseline in Côtes de Provence,’ wrote Jefford.
+Jefford believes that through Minogue’s Collection series wine drinkers may come to appreciate other wines made by the producers she has teamed up with; Howard Park in Western Australia, de Bortoli in the Yarra Valley and Château Sainte Roseline in Côtes de Provence.

-‘Some may even become Decanter readers – as Minogue herself has.
+‘Some may even become Decanter readers,’ he says, ‘as Minogue herself has.’

 ‘Minogue’s genuinely involved; those helping her have done a good job; the wines are accessible, not ‘luxury’; she’s opening up the wine world to new palates.
 Anything wrong with that?’

 The following list of wines were tasted and rated by a range of Decanter experts at the time of their release.
 Find more in-depth tastings of Armand de Brignac and Kylie’s wine range, plus more in our wine database.